-Energy efficient windows are an essential consideration for both new and existing home
+Energy-efficient windows are an essential consideration for both new and existing homes

-Tired of the heat already?
-Your window plays a considerable role in the volume of heat that gains entry into your home - or that is lost - at any point in time.
-This is why it is crucial that you are aware of the enormous consequences of having builder grade windows installed in your home.
-The beauty of having new energy-efficient windows adequately selected and installed is that they can significantly help to improve window performance in your home as well as help minimize unnecessary heating, cooling, and lighting costs.
+Are you already feeling the heat?
+The windows in your home can greatly impact the heat that enters or escapes.
+Understanding the significant consequences of having subpar, builder-grade windows installed is important.
+The beauty of having new energy-efficient windows adequately selected and installed is that they can significantly help improve window performance in your home and help minimize unnecessary heating, cooling, and lighting costs.

 Improves Energy and Cost Savings